-Okeechobee County Schools in partnership with College Board offers the AP Capstone Diploma for students who complete specialized Advanced Placement courses and complement those courses with additional Advanced Placement course work.
+Okeechobee County Schools in partnership with College Board is now offering the AP Capstone Diploma for students who complete specialized Advanced Placement courses and complement those courses with additional Advanced Placement course work.
 Requirements are:

-- 1. Satisfactory completion of the AP Seminar course as determined by College Board, - 2.
-Satisfactory completion of the AP Research course as determined by College Board, - 3.
-Satisfactory completion of four additional AP courses as determined by College Board, and - 4.
-Students must score a 3 or higher on the final exam and/or final presentation for AP Seminar, AP Research and four additional AP courses to achieve this designation.
+- Satisfactory completion of the AP Seminar course as determined by College Board. - Satisfactory completion of the AP Research course as determined by College Board. - Satisfactory completion of four additional AP courses as determined by College Board. - Students must score a 3 or higher on the final exam and/or final presentation for AP Seminar, AP Research and four additional AP courses to achieve this designation.